isomerpages/iras-taxacademy/index.md

   PricewaterhouseCoopers, the Institute of Singapore Chartered Accountants and the Law Society of Singapore
 permalink: /
-notification: Tax Academy Office will be closed on 29 Sep 2023 for the "Conference on Navigating BEPS 2.0 - Opportunities and Challenges" Please refer to the respective pages on this website for latest updates on our programmes.
+notification: Tax Academy office will be closed on 29 Sep 2023 for TA Conference on “Navigating BEPS 2.0 - Opportunities and Challenges” Please refer to the respective pages on this website for latest updates on our programmes.
 For enquiries, please contact us via <a href="https://form.gov.sg/#!/5d2c51283703d80011e52615">Enquiries and Feedback Form.</a>
 sections: